filgusto/rosiChallenge-sbai2019/README.md

 # DISCLAIMER

 **This is the beta version of the simulator.
-To those interested in competing, you can download this version to already begin your code's implementation.
+To those interested in competing, you can download this version to see what is available and to start basic modules implementations.
-Keep up with code's update.
-The competition rules and inscription will be available soon on the SBAI website.**
+However, keep up with major code's update.
+The competition rules (along with the inspection task description) and inscription will be available soon on the SBAI website.**

 # Package description